 Dr. Gene Shirokobrod

-I'm a physical therapist guided by entrepreneurial passion.
-I co-founded UpDoc Media, a company focused on producing high quality custom content and digital marketing for healthcare companies.
-UpDoc media is focused on providing "content you NEED to know, that is delivered with clinical precision."
+Gene is a physical therapist who's guided by entrepreneurial passion.
+He co-founded UpDoc Media, a company focused on producing high-quality custom content and digital marketing for healthcare companies.
+UpDoc media focuses on providing "content you need to know, delivered with clinical precision."

-I am also the CEO and co-founder of Recharge.
-The company is a unique membership based combination of physical therapy, group fitness and health data analytics.
-Incorporating three important elements of health under one roof with a focus on the customer experience and fun.
-Now it's all about redefining healthcare for the better.
+Gene is also the CEO and co-founder of Recharge—a company that offers its membership base a unique combination of physical therapy, group fitness, and health data analytics.
+Reacharge is all about bringing three important elements of health care under one roof, while focusing on bringing fun to the customer experience.
+Recharge wants to redefine healthcare for the better.

-Dr. Heidi Jannenga, PT, DPT, ATC, is the founder and President of the Rizing Tide Foundation, which seeks to inspire more diversity and inclusiveness in the physical therapy industry.
+Dr. Heidi Jannenga, PT, DPT, ATC, is the founder and president of the Rizing Tide Foundation, a nonprofit that seeks to inspire more diversity and inclusiveness in the physical therapy industry.

-In addition, Heidi is a physical therapist and the co-founder and Chief Clinical Officer of WebPT, a nine-time Inc. 5000 honoree and the leading software solution for physical, occupational, and speech therapists.
-As a member of the board and senior management team, Heidi advises on WebPT’s product vision, company culture, branding efforts and internal operations, while advocating for rehab therapists, women leaders, and entrepreneurs on a national and international scale.
-Since the company launched in 2008, Heidi has guided WebPT through exponential growth.
-Today, it’s the fastest-growing physical therapy software in the country, employing over 600 people and serving more than 90,000 therapy professionals- equating to an industry leading 40% market-share.
+Additionally, Heidi is a physical therapist and the co-founder and Chief Clinical Officer of WebPT, a nine-time Inc. 5000 honoree and the leading software solution for physical, occupational, and speech therapists.
+As a member of the board and senior management team, Heidi advises on and guides WebPT’s product vision, company culture, branding efforts, and internal operations, all while advocating for rehab therapists, women leaders, and entrepreneurs on a national and international scale.
+Since the company's launch in 2008, Heidi has guided WebPT through exponential growth.
+Today, it’s the fastest-growing physical therapy software in the country, employing over 600 people and serving more than 90,000 therapy professionals—equating to an industry-leading 40% market share.

 In 2017, Heidi was honored by Health Data Management as one of the most powerful women in IT, and she was a finalist for EY’s Entrepreneur of the Year.
-In 2018, she was named the Ed Denison Business Leader of the Year at the Arizona Technology Council’s Governor’s Celebration of Innovation.
-In addition to serving on numerous non-profit leadership boards, Heidi is a proud member of the YPO Scottsdale Chapter and Charter 100 as well as an investor with Golden Seeds, which focuses on women-founded or led organizations.
+In 2018, she was named the Ed Denison Business Leader of the Year at the Governor’s Celebration of Innovation.
+In addition to serving on numerous non-profit leadership boards, Heidi is a proud member of the Scottsdale chapter of the Young Presidents' Organization and Charter 100—and she's an investor with Golden Seeds which focuses on supporting organizations that are founded or led by women.

-Heidi is a mother to her 10-year-old daughter Ava and enjoys traveling, hiking, mountain biking and practicing yoga in her spare time.
+Heidi is also a mother to her 10-year-old daughter Ava and enjoys traveling, hiking, mountain biking, and practicing yoga in her spare time.